josemaldonadojr/tolerance-manager/docs.md

 The Tolerance Manager is a React TypeScript application that allows users to manage and edit tolerance values for different items.
 The application uses Jotai for state management, React 19, and is built with Vite.

+## How It Works: Technical Walkthrough

+1. **Data Storage**: Everything starts with our `itemsAtom` in `atoms.ts`.
+This is where all items and their tolerances live.
+We're using Jotai's `atomWithStorage` so the data persists between sessions - pretty handy for not losing user changes on refresh.

+2. **Component Structure**:
+   - The component tree is pretty standard React stuff - `App` at the top, then `ItemList` handling the collection view
+   - Each item gets its own `ItemCard` (check out `ItemCard.tsx`) which manages its own UI state
+   - We break out individual tolerance displays into their own components to keep things clean

+3. **Editing Experience**:
+   - We kept the UI interaction simple - click a tolerance and boom, up pops a `TolerancePopover`
+   - The popover creates local copies of the values (look at the `useState` call in `TolerancePopover.tsx`) so users can play around without committing changes
+   - As they type, we run values through `validateTolerances` in real-time and store any validation problems in `validationErrorsAtom` - this gives immediate feedback

+4. **Change Tracking**:
+   - When someone hits "Apply", we call `recordToleranceChange` (this is the main hook into our change tracking system)
+   - This builds up a nested object in `changedTolerancesAtom` with the structure: `{ itemId: { toleranceId: newValue } }` - only storing what's actually changed
+   - The nice thing here is the `CreateButton` can just subscribe to this atom to know how many items have pending changes

+5. **Submission**:
+   - The `CreateButton` (in `CreateButton.tsx`) does the heavy lifting for submission
+   - It transforms our change tracking object into a format the backend expects, with each item getting its own entry with just the changed tolerances
+   - After successful submission, we wipe the slate clean with `clearAllChangesAtom` so users can start fresh

+### Technical Bits:

+- **Performance Tricks**: We're using Jotai's `splitAtom` pattern, which was a lifesaver for performance.
+It essentially gives each item its own mini-state, so editing one tolerance doesn't cause the entire list to re-render.

+- **Validation Logic**: All the business rules live in `atoms.ts`.
+Beyond just min/max checks, we're also enforcing relationships between tolerances (like making sure Tolerance A stays smaller than B).
+This was tricky to get right but works well now.

+- **State Management Philosophy**:
+  - We're using a hybrid approach that's worked really well - React's `useState` for UI-only state (like "is this popover open?")
+  - Jotai atoms for any data that needs to persist or be shared between components
+  - All changes stay in a "pending" state until explicitly committed, which gives users a chance to back out

+- **Render Optimization**: We're using `memo` pretty aggressively (look at `ItemCard`) to make sure we're not wasting renders when unrelated parts of the app change

+The end result is pretty slick - users can edit a bunch of tolerances across different items, get immediate feedback on what's valid and what's not, and then submit everything in one go.
+Let me know if you have questions or see ways we could improve this setup!

 ## Project Structure

 ```